mamba-org/mamba/docs/source/usage/specs.rst

 We can specify another *"local"* version, that we can separate with a ``+``, as in ``1.9.0+2.0.0``, but that is not widely used.
-Finally, there is also an epoch, similar to `PEP440 <https://peps.python.org/pep-0440/>`_, to accomodate for change in the versioning scheme.
+Finally, there is also an epoch, similar to `PEP440 <https://peps.python.org/pep-0440/>`_, to accommodate for change in the versioning scheme.
 For instance, in ``1!2.0.3``, the epoch is ``1``.

 To sum up, a version like ``7!1.2a3.5b4dev+1.3.0``, can be parsed as: